One of the great things about earning a

 You'll start the day with a continental breakfast, then enjoy a

-program overview, campus tour, a chance to meet current and former
+program overview, campus tour, a chance to meet current students

-students, and learn the nitty-gritty about financial aid,
+and alumni, and learn the details about admissions, financial aid,

-Furthermore, NUHS offers a special tuition incentive for
+If this isn't enticing enough, NUHS offers a special tuition

-Science program, you'll receive a $250 tuition
+attend Campus Visit Day, you'll receive a $250 tuition